TrueBlocks/trueblocks-khedra/book/src/user_manual/introduction.md

 ## What is Khedra?

-Khedra (pronounced *kɛd-ɾɑ*) is an all-in-one blockchain indexing and monitoring solution for EVM-compatible blockchains.
-It provides a comprehensive suite of tools to index, monitor, serve, and share blockchain data in a local-first, privacy-preserving manner.
+Khedra (pronounced *kɛd-ɾɑ*) is TrueBlocks' service management system that provides blockchain indexing, monitoring, and data serving capabilities for EVM-compatible blockchains.
+It creates and maintains the Unchained Index - a comprehensive, permissionless index of address appearances across blockchain data.

 At its core, Khedra creates and maintains the Unchained Index - a permissionless index of address appearances across blockchain data, including transactions, event logs, execution traces, and more.
 This detailed indexing enables powerful monitoring capabilities for any address on any supported chain.